 - Outside bonfire with marshmallows

-Avoid Toxic People
+4. Avoid Toxic People

-The best defense you have against a relapse is preparation and awareness.
+The best defense you have against relapse is preparation and awareness.
 Do not be afraid to say no to attending a family gathering, which you know will lead to tension.
 If pressure over attending an event gets to be too much, find a meeting to attend for support about your decision.

 Immediately forgive yourself for any lapses.
 Beating yourself up could lead to you buying an entire bottle of vodka during your drive home.
 Put your mental focus on a sober future and pull yourself out of the moment.
 We also recommend finding a meeting.
 Be around people who understand, help you put things in perspective, and stop you from spiraling.

-Let Recovery Ranch TN Help You Have a Sober New Years
+Let Recovery Ranch TN Help You Have a Sober New Year

-- Drug and Alcohol Detox Center
+- Drug and alcohol detox center

-- Nutrition Therapy Program
+- Nutrition therapy program

-- Aftercare Program
+- Aftercare program

+Using evidence-based and holistic therapies, we personalize each person’s treatment plan when they start with us.
+Our center is located in beautiful Nunnelly, Tennessee.
 Learn more about our services and how we can help by contacting us at 1.844.876.7680.